Lornatang/YOLOv3-PyTorch/README.md

 ### Train on Custom Dataset
-Run the commands below to create a custom model definition, replacing `<num-classes>` with the number of classes in your dataset.
+Run the commands below to create a custom model definition, replacing `your-dataset-num-classes` with the number of classes in your dataset.

 ```bash
 # move to configs dir